JohannesHeidecke/UPC-MAI-IMAS/Delivery Part 1 – Agents.md

 - Limited vision (8 adjacent cells)

+#### Architecture

-Architecture: Deliberative, but maybe hybrid, in case we want that »a HarvesterAgent with a stated plan can change it to collect some other garbage before continuing its own path«
+Deliberative, but maybe hybrid, in case we want that »a HarvesterAgent with a stated plan can change it to collect some other garbage before continuing its own path«

+#### Properties

+1. Flexibility — YES
+2. Reactivity — YES
+3. Proactiveness — YES
+4. Social Ability — YES
+5. Rationality — YES
+6. Reasoning capabilites — YES
+7. Learning — Would be interesting (to remember routes that it has done before)
+8. Autonomy — NO
+9. Temporal continuity — YES
+10. Mobility — NO